UAL-RE/ReBACH/bagger/README.md

 `# tag-file.Tag-Name = "Tag value"`

-The `tag-file` element corresponds to the tag file (e.g. bag-info.txt) in which the tag will be placed.
+The `tag-file` element corresponds to the tag file (e.g. "bag-info.txt") in which the tag will be placed.
 Do not include `.txt` as part of the tag-file element.

 `Tag-Name` is the name of the metadata tag.
 Conventionally, tag names are uppercase, dash-separated words.

-The `"Tag value"` element can be a string or an inline table (see below).
+The `"Tag value"` element can be a string or an inline table ([see below]("#metadata-from-json")).
 If the `"Tag value"` element is a string, ReBACH-Bagger will simply use the string as the value of the tag.

 ### Metadata from JSON